nagy-ben/OverTheWire-Bandit/bandit-level0.md

   Enjoy your stay!

 * Once I was in, I used 'ls' command to see the files in the directory.
 Then opened the readme file using 'cat readme' command.
+The password: 6y2kwnwK6grgvwvpvLaa2T1cpFEKOhNR